 According to Nan Craig, a researcher at the Centre for Global Studies based in London, “The option to reduce close physical contact using automation is going to be more than tempting.
 It might be a matter of staying open or closing, for some businesses.”
 She adds, “But also the need to cut costs by closing premises and going remote, or keeping fewer workers on and distancing them more effectively, will be intense because of the economic downturn that’s going to follow this crisis.”

 So, is automation a boon or a bane?

-With technological intervention like that of Robots in monotonous, muddy, minacious jobs and now in our combat with COVID-19, automation certainly qualifies as a boon.
-But at the same time, where the automation is going to be the one way out for economies to get back to normalcy, the employment rate is also heading to touch the danger zone, which turns automation to a bane.
+With technological intervention like that of Robots in monotonous, muddy, minacious jobs and now in our combat with COVID-19, automation business certainly qualifies as a boon.
+But at the same time, where the automation services and control is going to be the one way out for economies to get back to normalcy, the employment rate is also heading to touch the danger zone, which turns automation to a bane.

 Whatever be it, the situation calls for the need to the creation of new jobs for replacing the old ones, as now most of the manual work will be taken over by automated infrastructure.

-The transformation pressure, and now to thwart the economic uncertainties led by the pandemic, automation has become the prime focus for many organizations.
+The transformation pressure, and now to thwart the economic uncertainties led by the pandemic, automation benefits have become the prime focus for many organizations.
 As predicted in a recent study by Georgia State University, the transition towards automation is going to be very quick in various industries, to replace especially the low-wage jobs.
 The job-types at risk due to the pandemic are quite similar to those at risk by the technological invasion such as AI, in most of the industries.
 That’s quite logical as

 The industries at highest risk of employment disruption are – Hotel & Food Industry, Entertainment Industry, Retail Industry, and Construction Industry; so much that, even when the pandemic phase passes, which no body is really sure about, the lost jobs won’t be recovered, for they will be replaced by the technology vectors, forever!